 First, let’s define what a “portfolio school” actually is.
-A portfolio school, or an ad school, is a school that offers courses or programs designed to help you build and improve your portfolio.
-They’ll pair you up with a designer and teach you how to concept, kill your bad ideas and create ads.
+A portfolio school, or an advertising school, is a school that offers courses or programs designed to help you build and improve your portfolio.
+They’ll pair copywriters with designers and teach you how to concept, kill your bad ideas, and create ads.
 Sounds good, huh?

 Well, there are three big downfalls to portfolio school.

-First, of course, there’s the cost.
-Especially if you’ve just gotten out of college and you’re eager to get a great job (and start paying off that student loan), portfolio school is just going to take another chunk out of your savings—or require another loan.
+Ad schools cost anywhere from $34,000 to upwards of $88,000.
+This cost is significant, especially you’ve just gotten out of college and you’re eager to get a great job (and start paying off that student loan).
+Portfolio school is just going to take another chunk out of your savings—or require another loan.
 Don’t get me wrong, I’m a big believer in investing in yourself, but you need to know your options to make sure you’re not paying more than you need to for the same experience.

 And the third downfall to portfolio school is that there are no guarantees.
 Of course, there are no guarantees with college either…but isn’t that part of why so many people are upset to find themselves jobless graduates?
 What I mean is that you may put all of your money into this course of study, but never earn it back.